the0neWhoKnocks/prototype.icon-management/README.md

 npm run start
 ```

-This will start up the server with all static assets built.
-To view how the
-assets will perform on a static server you'll want to append `/index.html` to
-the URLs that are presented.

 ---

 ## Development

+This will start up the server up in watch mode, allowing for changes on the fly.

 ```sh
 # Install all deps